Raw vector

 CVE-2025-48795 is a medium-severity Uncontrolled Resource Consumption (CWE-400) vulnerability in Apache Cxf.
 Its CVSS base score is 5.6 (Medium).

-Operationally, ranked in the top 45.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Exhaustion Flood (T1499.001); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References